tnt-freskim-veliu/livewire-spotlight-search/README.md

 This package uses `livewire/livewire` (https://laravel-livewire.com/) under the hood.

-It also uses TailwindCSS (https://tailwindcss.com/) for base styling.
+It also uses TailwindCSS (https://tailwindcss.com/) for base styling, and Alpine JS for reactivity.

 Please make sure you include both of those dependencies before using this component.